zoolanders/documentation/src/essentials-for-yootheme-pro/README.md

 ### Download ID

-A ZOOlanders Download ID is an alphanumeric code created in the [ZOOlanders Download IDs section](https://www.zoolanders.com/download-ids) that is required in order to update the Premium version.
+A ZOOlanders Download ID is an alphanumeric code created in the [ZOOlanders Download IDs section](https://www.zoolanders.com/download-ids) that is required to update the Premium version.
 If you are using the Free version you can skip these steps.

 ![Download ID](./assets/download-id.png)